cloudera/hue/docs/docs-site/content/developer/development/_index.md

 separated the Jenkins builds into "fast" and "slow".
 Both are run via scripts/jenkins.sh, which should be kept updated with the latest and greatest in build technologies.

+## Release

+How to count the number of commits since the last release and add them and the authors to the release notes:

+    git log --oneline --since=2018-01-01 | grep 'release' git log --oneline --since=2018-01-01 | grep -n '6df64e3'
+    git log --oneline -1247 > scratch.txt

+    git log --pretty="%an" | sort | uniq > scratch.txt

+Tagging the release:

+    git tag -a release-4.3.0 -m "release-4.3.0"
+    git push origin release-4.3.0